wlandau/rna-seq-stan/README.md

 nohup nice -19 R CMD BATCH workflow.R &

-You may have to uncomment the relevant lines in workflow.R if you haven't already simulated the datasets.
+You may have to comment, uncomment, or modify various lines in workflow.R.